Hysteresis via Endogenous Rigidity in Participation and WagesWage Contracts, Inequality and Labor Share

 Unemployment insurance and posted wage offers

 Abstract: In the literature on optimal unemployment insurance it is common to assume that unemployment increases when in the generosity of unemployment insurance benefits increases.
 This assumption is substantiated in a model of labor search in which wage offers are drawn from an exogenous distribution.
-However, in a model where wage-posting firms maximize profits subject to workers optimal strategy, it need not be the case that increasing benefits increases expected unemployment.
-Trade-offs can be substantially impacted by public policy which manipulates the dispersion of insurance benefits.
+However, in a model where wage-posting firms maximize profits subject to workers' optimal strategy, it need not be the case that increasing benefits increases expected unemployment.
+Trade-offs can be substantially impacted by public policy that manipulates the dispersion of insurance benefits.
 I examine the efficiency of the design of unemployment insurance policy in the United States.
-Design can be described by policy changes which induce greater heterogeneity - e.g. the statutory replacement rate - and which decrease heterogeneity - e.g. the maximum benefit cap.
+Design can be described by policy changes which induce greater heterogeneity -- e.g. the statutory replacement rate -- and which decrease heterogeneity -- e.g. the maximum benefit cap.
 I give evidence that policy changes which reduce heterogeneity also reduce unemployment.